-Major SVOD platforms include Netflix, Amazon Prime Video, Disney+, Hulu, and HBO Max.
+Netflix is almost synonymous with SVOD.
+Other major platforms include Amazon Prime Video, Disney+, Hulu, and HBO Max.
 Even big-time entertainment producers and broadcasters like Paramount (Paramount+) and NBC (Peacock) have shifted from cable broadcast to live streaming and SVOD.

 While SVOD provides recurring income, winning over subscribers isn’t easy.
 With so many different SVOD streaming options, consumers have had to become pickier with which services they purchase.
 While you can earn big payouts on a single piece of TVOD content, you’ll have to regularly publish the best-of-the-best videos to keep consumers subscribed to your SVOD service.

 Could SVOD monetization be right for your business?
 These pros and cons can help you decide.

 SVOD services that offer a free trial have high conversion rates (58%), which means nearly three in five tentative customers turn into paying customers when the trial ends.
 This conversion rate shows that a free trial is a successful method for attracting customers.

 Because SVOD is one of the most popular monetization models, customers will be receptive to and comfortable with committing to a subscription to access your content library.

 With an SVOD model, your business gets a regular injection of revenue from customers each month, which can make it easier to manage cash flow.
 This also means that rather than trying to attract customers every time you release a new show or movie, like you would with AVOD services or TVOD models, you can focus resources on creating new content to retain subscribers.

 Finally, SVOD paywalls gate content and create exclusivity.
 Exclusivity creates a feeling of scarcity, which is a powerful marketing psychology tool.
 When something is exclusive or scarce, it seems more valuable, which makes customers want to subscribe.